keyroll-99/Fiona/Readme.md

 In the beginning, I used HttpListener, but in the distant future, I want to write my HTTP handshake.

-The project was initiated as part of the "100 commits" competition
+The project was initiated as part of the "100 commitów" competition

 The Repo will be renamed after 100 commits competition because I came up with the idea for the name after registering the repo.